neelmitra/avsmqtt/instructions/lab2.md

     -   Linux -  [minicom](./serial.md)

-2. Once you are connected to device, using the respective terminal software , please run the below commands , one by one, in the SHELL :
+2. Once you are connected to device, using the respective terminal software , please **ENTER** and run the below commands , one by one, in the SHELL :

     <span style="color:green">Please enter the commands similar to the screenshot below - </span>